sonic-pi-net/sonic-pi/etc/doc/tutorial/A.19-subtractive-synthesis.md

 but also with the recent renaissance of modular analog synths through popular standards such as Eurorack.

-Despite this sounding like particularly complicated and advanced technique, Sonic Pi makes it surprisingly simple and easy - so let's dive right in.
+Despite this sounding like a particularly complicated and advanced technique, Sonic Pi makes it surprisingly simple and easy - so let's dive right in.